brown-band/website/pages/scripts/1997-1998/fall/cornell.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, freshman mothers and fathers (and their parents), presenting an organization that now has a corner on the world beef jerky market, it's the Brown University "Please pass the parbroiled percussionist" BAND!
+Ladies and gentlemen, friends and alumni, freshman mothers and fathers (and their parents), presenting an organization that now has a corner on the world beef jerky market, it’s the Brown University "Please pass the parbroiled percussionist" BAND!

 :sd[Band runs onto field, forms an oblong kidney stone and plays (take a wild guess...)
 "Championship"]